hyosubkim/bayes-toolbox/paper/paper.md

 # Summary

 `bayes-toolbox` is a Python package intended to facilitate the increased use and adoption of Bayesian statistics in scientific research.
 As Python is one of the fastest growing and most widely used programming languages, `bayes-toolbox` fills the need for a Python library that makes it as easy to perform Bayesian statistical tests as it currently is to perform their "frequentist" counterparts.
-The intended users of `bayes-toolbox` are students and researchers who are looking for a low-friction way to learn Bayesian statistics and incorporate it into their research.
+The intended users of `bayes-toolbox` are students and researchers who are looking for a low friction way to learn Bayesian statistics and incorporate it into their research.

 # Statement of need